On the Complexity of Language Membership for Probabilistic Words

 \section{Preliminaries and Problem Statement}

-\myparagraph{Words and languages} We fix a nonempty finite set of symbols $\Sigma$ called an \emph{alphabet} and whose elements are called \emph{letters}.
+\paragraph{Words and languages} We fix a non-empty finite set of symbols $\Sigma$ called an \emph{alphabet} and whose elements are called \emph{letters}.
 We let $\Sigma^*$ be the set of all \emph{words} over~$\Sigma$, which are finite sequences of letters of~$\Sigma$.
 We write $\epsilon$ for the empty word.
 The \emph{mirror image} of $w = a_1 \cdots a_n \in \Sigma^*$ is $w^R \coloneq a_n \cdots a_1$; we call $w$ a \emph{palindrome} if $w = w^R$.
 A \emph{language} over $\Sigma$ is a subset of $\Sigma^*$.
 We omit the definition of standard language operations, e.g., concatenation, Kleene star, etc.

-\myparagraph{Grammars} A \emph{context-free grammar} (CFG) over $\Sigma$ is a tuple $\Gamma = (N, S, P)$ where $N$ is a nonempty finite set of symbols called \emph{nonterminals}, $S \in N$ is the \emph{axiom}, and $P \subseteq N \times (\Sigma \cup N)^*$ is a set of \emph{production rules}, with each production $(U, \alpha) \in P$ written as $U \rightarrow \alpha$.
+\paragraph{Grammars} A \emph{context-free grammar} (CFG) over $\Sigma$ is a tuple $\Gamma = (N, S, P)$ where $N$ is a non-empty finite set of symbols called \emph{nonterminals}, $S \in N$ is the \emph{axiom}, and $P \subseteq N \times (\Sigma \cup N)^*$ is a set of \emph{production rules}, with each production $(U, \alpha) \in P$ written as $U \rightarrow \alpha$.
 We call the letters of~$\Sigma$ \emph{terminals}, and write them in lowercase.
 We say that $\Gamma$ is a \emph{linear CFG} if the right-hand-side of every production contains at most one nonterminal.
-When measuring the complexity as a function of CFGs $\Gamma$, the \emph{size} $|\Gamma|$ of $\Gamma$ is simply $|N|$ plus the total size of the production rules.
+The \emph{size}~of $\Gamma$, written~$|\Gamma|$, is simply $|N|$ plus the total size of the production rules.